Cryosurgery for Prostate Cancer in Atlanta, GA

 - Reduced recovery time

-It is important to thoroughly discuss the possibility of cryosurgery and various other treatment options with your physician to find the right solution for you and your case of prostate cancer.
-If you are considering cryosurgery and would like more information from Dr. Symbas, please call (770) 428-4475 today to schedule an appointment.
+It is important to thoroughly discuss the possibility of cryosurgery and various other treatment options with your urologist to find the right solution for you and your case of prostate cancer.
+If you are considering cryosurgery and would like more information from Dr. Symbas, please call (770) 428-4475 today to schedule an appointment in Marietta, GA, or request an appointment through our secure online form.